Synthetic diamond: Detonation of explosives

 Diamond nanocrystals (5 nm in diameter) can be formed by detonating certain carbon-containing explosives in a metal chamber.
 These are called "detonation nanodiamonds".
 During the explosion, the pressure and temperature in the chamber become high enough to convert the carbon of the explosives into diamond.
 Being immersed in water, the chamber cools rapidly after the explosion, suppressing conversion of newly produced diamond into more stable graphite.
 In a variation of this technique, a metal tube filled with graphite powder is placed in the detonation chamber.
 The explosion heats and compresses the graphite to an extent sufficient for its conversion into diamond.
 The product is always rich in graphite and other non-diamond carbon forms, and requires prolonged boiling in hot nitric acid (about 1 day at 250 C) to dissolve them.
 The recovered nanodiamond powder is used primarily in polishing applications.
 It is mainly produced in China, Russia and Belarus, and started reaching the market in bulk quantities by the early 2000s.

 Ultrasound cavitation

 Micron-sized diamond crystals can be synthesized from a suspension of graphite in organic liquid at atmospheric pressure and room temperature using ultrasonic cavitation.
 The diamond yield is about 10% of the initial graphite weight.
-The estimated cost of diamond produced by this method is comparable to that of the HPHT method; the crystalline perfection of the product is significantly worse for the ultrasonic synthesis.
-This technique requires relatively simple equipment and procedures, but it has only been reported by two research groups, and has no industrial use.
-Numerous process parameters, such as preparation of the initial graphite powder, the choice of ultrasonic power, synthesis time and the solvent, are not yet optimized, leaving a window for potential improvement of the efficiency and reduction of the cost of the ultrasonic synthesis.
+The estimated cost of diamond produced by this method is comparable to that of the HPHT method but the crystalline perfection of the product is significantly worse for the ultrasonic synthesis.
+This technique requires relatively simple equipment and procedures, and has been reported by two research groups, but had no industrial use as of 2008.
+Numerous process parameters, such as preparation of the initial graphite powder, the choice of ultrasonic power, synthesis time and the solvent, were not optimized, leaving a window for potential improvement of the efficiency and reduction of the cost of the ultrasonic synthesis.

+Crystallization inside liquid metal

+In 2024, scientists announced a method that utilizes injecting methane and hydrogen gases onto a liquid metal alloy of gallium, iron, nickel and silicon (77.25/11.00/11.00/0.25 ratio) at approximately 1,025 °C to crystallize diamond at 1 atmosphere of pressure.
+The crystallization is a 'seedless' process, which further separates it from conventional high-pressure and high-temperature or chemical vapor deposition methods.
+Injection of methane and hydrogen results in a diamond nucleus after around 15 minutes and eventually a continuous diamond film after around 150 minutes.